 This is a fun and simple exercise in songwriting for beginners.
 In this lesson, you will learn how to make a song step by step using the format of another song as a template.
 You can also print a free PDF to help you learn.

-This is just a beginner exercise in composition.
-Please remember that you are simply warming up by getting used to writing music, and don’t expect anything to be perfect at once.
-Just keep practicing! :)
+Please note that this is just a beginner exercise in composition.
+Keep in mind that you are simply "warming up" by getting used to writing music, and don’t expect anything to be perfect at once.

-How do you write a song as a beginner?
+How to make a song as a beginner?